-Cell Phone Use While Driving Statistics
+Cell Phone Use While Driving Statistics and Texting and Driving Facts

-Texting while driving and other cell phone use while driving statistics show that this multitasking behind the wheel is becoming a life-threatening norm.
+Texting while driving and other cell phone use while driving facts and statistics show that this multitasking behind the wheel is becoming a life-threatening norm.
 Talking or texting while driving or checking or sending social media posts takes eyes and brains off the task of driving.
 Coupled with inexperience and lack of driving skills, cell phone use can be especially deadly for teen drivers.

 Because technology will change and new distractions will be introduced, parents need to make sure teens understand the value of engaged driving, where the driver is continuously attentive and focused.
 Make a family commitment not to use distracting devices while driving.